jakekohlhepp/academic-kickstart/content/publication/organizations/index.md

 +++

-This paper studies how the internal organization of firms interacts with labor and product markets.
-I analyze millions of task assignments across hundreds of salons using data from a software company.
-I develop a measure of organization complexity, which is the amount of information required to implement a given task assignment.
-Complexity varies significantly across salons.
-More complex salons have higher revenues, employees, prices and return customers.
-Based on these facts, I develop a model where oligopolistic firms with different organization costs choose their internal structure.
-Complexity is costly, but it allows firms to improve product quality by better matching workers with multidimensional skills to tasks.
-I characterize the profit-maximizing organization as solving a rational inattention problem.
-This allows me to identify and estimate the model for Manhattan hair salons.
-A counterfactual sales tax cut increases task-specialization and therefore the productivity of all workers.
-A counterfactual increase in the minimum wage increases specialization for minimum wage workers, decreases specialization for non-minimum wage workers, and causes both positive and negative wage spillovers which are not monotone in initial wage.
-These outcomes occur because internal structure is a choice made by organizationally unique firms.
+This paper uses millions of task assignments across hundreds of hair salons from management software to study the connection between task assignment within the establishment and productivity.
+There is significant dispersion in productivity and internal task specialization, and a strong association between the two: The top 25 percent of salon-quarters in terms of specialization are on average 68 percent more productive than the bottom 25 percent.
+I construct a model where organizationally unique firms choose how to assign tasks to workers with multidimensional skills in product and labor market equilibrium.
+Heterogeneity in task specialization is micro-founded by costly communication within the firm.
+I prove the model, including worker skills and firm-specific organization costs, is constructively identified from task assignments, prices and market shares.
+I consider four counterfactual policies: a diffusion of management practices, a sales tax increase, an increase in market concentration, and immigration.
+Allowing salons to internally reorganize alters the industry-wide productivity effects of economic shocks, in some cases reversing the direction.